xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Heavenly Guardian Defense
-`Body 10, Enabler, instant`
+`Body (special cost), Enabler, instant`

 **The Anathema may strike aside even the falling sky**

-The Solar can parry *anything* physical, no roll required, but her weapon will take the full damage of the attack.
+The Solar can parry *anything* physical, even if it's Unblockable, no roll required, but her weapon will take the full damage of the attack.

-As an alternative, refuse a GM intrusion on a Defense Roll.
+The cost is equal to the level of the attack but can never exceed 10 points.

 It can't be used more than once per combat turn.

+### There is no Wind
+`Body 2, Enabler`

+In an Attack roll, ignore any Difficulty other than the target Level and cover (high winds, visibility, limited movement space...)

+### Tiger Warrior Training Technique
+`Mind 8, Extended Action`

+In one week, turn an undisciplined military unit into average.

+In one month, turn an average unit military unit into elite.

+Any unit trained with this charm ignores penalties having to do with hunger, bad weather, long marches and mundane demoralizing effects.

+## Tier 3

 ### Perfect Strike Discipline